Charles Servizio

-Charles Servizio (born September 5, 1950) is an American retired teacher best known for setting the world record for the most push-ups done in 24 hours.
+Charles Servizio (born September 5, 1950) is an American retired teacher known for setting the world record for the most push-ups done in 24 hours.
 On April 25, 1993, Servizio accomplished 46,001 push-ups in a span of 24 hours.

 Servizio's high-school wrestling coach assigned push-ups as punishment for poor performance in tournaments.
 He was 38 when he made his first attempt to break the Guinness Book of World Records 24-hour push-up record.
 The attempt was unsuccessful – he quit at 30,000 push-ups and fell short of the standing record by over 4,000 push-ups.
 This was the first of four attempts in which he broke the existing records, the last being 46,001 push-ups in just over 22 hours.